gpbl/react-day-picker/website/docs/api/interfaces/components.md

 • **Day**: (`props`: [*DayProps*](dayprops.md)) => *null* \| *Element*

 The component for the day element.
+This is a button or a span.

 #### Type declaration: